Bogo-Indian Defense

 Practice on Chessiverse

-Ready to try the Bogo-Indian Defence against a bot?
+Ready to try the Bogo-Indian Defense against a bot?
 Pick an opponent at your level and play a game.

 Quick Facts